BKWLD/decoy/README.md

 ## Tests

 Decoy 2.x adds some unit tests.
-To run them, `cd` to the Decoy directory and then run `vendor/bin/phpunit`.
+To run them, first do a composer install in the Decoy directory with dev resources: `composer install --dev` or `composer update`.
+Then (still from the Decoy package directory) run `vendor/bin/phpunit`.
 I hope that we continue to add tests for any issues we fix down the road.

 ## Routing